sdvdxl/influxdb.com/content/blog/2015/10/01/announcing_chronograf_0_2_0.md

 ## Persistence and configuration

 Chronograf now has a persistence layer built in, which will use either a local database format or a configurable MySQL database.
-This is configurable through a [new TOML file](https://github.com/influxdb/chronograf/blob/master/main.go#L135) that will be expanded in the future.
+This is configurable through a new TOML file that will be expanded in the future.
+You can generate a config file by using the command `chronograf -sample-config`

 ## Native build for OSX